 “The continuity of care is very important.
 We can ensure all the providers are on the same page by sending a summary of the patient’s visit to their primary care provider,” Reed said.

 Although directors expected the service would appeal largely to millennials, who are most comfortable with the digital connection, they are not seeing an age gap.
 Many older adults are also using the service.

 They also find many patients choose not to make the video call right away.
 They prefer to schedule it at a convenient time―during their lunch hour or at the end of the work day, for example.

-“Patients are really excited and really engaging with using (Spectrum Health Now),” she said.
+“Patients are really excited and really engaging with using (the Spectrum Health app),” she said.
 “We are seeing call volumes we didn’t expect to see for another year.”